App version: 0.1.0

 • Risk of losing collateral: Possibly the most significant downside to a secured loan is that you could lose the asset you pledged.
 In some situations, you could lose equity you’ve built up in that property.

-Of course, a business owner might not have the collateral a secured loan requires, though.
-If that’s your situation, you can apply for an unsecured small business loan.
-In this case, the bank or lender will rely on your credit history, meaning that it’s likely to accept only trustworthy applicants.
+An unsecured loan is one that is not backed by collateral.
+In this case, the bank or lender will rely on your credit history and income.
 The lender might still ask you for a personal guarantee (a written promise to pay back the loan yourself if your business cannot).
 Depending on your agreement, if your business defaults, the lender may still be able to seize your personal assets as compensation or take legal action.
-At the very least, your credit will probably be damaged.
-Any dent in your credit history could affect your ability to borrow funds down the road.Since an unsecured loan comes with greater risk to the lender, interest rates are usually higher than those you’d see with a secured business loan.Many kinds of loans can be unsecured.
+At the very least, your credit will probably be damaged, which could affect your ability to borrow funds down the road.Since an unsecured loan comes with greater risk to the lender, interest rates are usually higher than those you’d see with a secured business loan.Many kinds of loans can be unsecured.
 A few types that are often unsecured include:

 Pros and Cons of Unsecured Business Loans

 Unsecured loans don’t require you to pledge your assets.
 However, they do have their drawbacks.
-Here are a few pros and cons to help you decide if an unsecured business loan suits you and your business needs.Pros of unsecured business financing include:
+Here are the pros and cons of unsecured business loans.

 • Fast funding: Typically, the applicant doesn’t have to go through the same vetting process that a secured business loan requires since there’s no collateral to assess.
 Therefore, you may be approved for financing more quickly.